BobbyCatasta/EasyInventoryPlugin/README.md

 # 🎮 Easy Inventory Plugin - Unreal Engine System

-**Easy Inventory Plugin** is a professional-grade Unreal Engine plugin that provides a comprehensive inventory management system with asynchronous scanning capabilities.
-It demonstrates advanced C++ programming, Unreal Engine architecture, and multi-threading implementation.
+**Easy Inventory Plugin** is an Unreal Engine plugin that provides a comprehensive inventory management system with asynchronous scanning capabilities.

 ---